MetaMask/EthLoginController/README.md

 # Eth Login Controller

+Almost instantly was forked into the alternative [json-rpc-capabilities-middleware](https://github.com/danfinlay/json-rpc-capabilities-middleware).

 A module for managing permissions extended to an untrusted domain, and enforcing those permissions over a JSON-RPC API as a middleware function for [json-rpc-engine](https://www.npmjs.com/package/json-rpc-engine).

 ## Installation